Sitecore/Sitecore.Pathfinder/CONTRIBUTING.md

 * Sitecore.Mvc.dll
 * Sitecore.Zip.dll

-The Sitecore.Pathfinder.Console project the default project and you should set it as StartUp Project.
+The Sitecore.Pathfinder.Console project is the default project and you should set it as StartUp Project.

 # Architecture